Luke Humphries: 2017–2018

 Humphries won five PDC Development Tour titles in 2017, finishing top of the Development Tour Order of Merit.
-As a result of this, he qualified for the 2018 PDC World Darts Championship where he lost to Jeff Smith, and received a PDC Tour Card for the 2018 and 2019 season.
+As a result of this, he qualified for the 2018 PDC World Darts Championship and received a PDC Tour Card for the 2018 and 2019 seasons.
+He also won a PDC Challenge Tour title in Event 12, defeating Andy Smith 5–4 in the final.
+At the 2018 World Championship, he lost 2–0 to Jeff Smith in the preliminary round.
+He added another three titles to his name during the 2018 Development Tour, topping the Order of Merit once again.